-I received a request to post something on how to make a bullet journal.
-Honestly, how I learned was Pinterest.
+Honestly, how I learned to make a bullet journal was Pinterest.
 Since I was used to pre-formatted planners, I knew I need a space for each day of the week along with a notes section.
 In reference to my last blog post, I think it’s important to decide if you want to make a task journal, a diary-form journal, or a combination of both.

 If you’re doing this for the first time, I would first find an old empty notebook and roughly practice layouts.
 How do you want your month to look like?
 What do you want to include?
 Why are you journaling?
 Here’s why I journal!